Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery: Joint Nonparametric Model for Cost and Survival Time

 \subsection{Posterior Inference using Markov Chain Monte Carlo}

-Inference for Model \ref{eq:cemod} is accomplished via MCMC.
-We follow the general scheme of Neal's algorithm 8 \cite{Neal2000}, which proposes data augmentation for sampling DP posteriors.
-Previous work \cite{Roy2018} used this approach to sample $EDP$ posteriors, though without a Gamma Process update and no joint outcome considerations.
-The idea is to introduce latent cluster indicators for each subject.
-Each MCMC iteration then alternates between updating clustering assignments conditional on parameters and updating cluster-specific parameters conditional on these updated assignments.
+Inference for \eqref{eq:cemod} is done via MCMC.
+We follow the general scheme of Neal's algorithm 8 \citep{Neal2000}, which introduces auxiliary parameters to sample from the DP posteriors. \cite{Roy2018} used this approach to sample EDP posteriors, though without a Gamma Process update and no joint outcome considerations.
+The idea is to introduce latent cluster indicators (the auxiliary parameters) for each subject.
+Conditional on draws in the previous iteration, each MCMC iteration then updates clustering indicators conditional on parameters and before updating cluster-specific parameters conditional on these newly updated indicators.
 At iteration $m$, we may have $J^{(m)}$ occupied $\omega$-clusters indexed by $j\in \{1,\dots, J^{(m)}\}$ and, within the $j^{th}$ $\omega$-cluster, we may have $K_j^{(m)}$ occupied $\theta$-clusters indexed by $k_j \in \{1,\dots, K_j^{(m)}\}$.
-Let $c_{1:n} = (c_1, \dots, c_n)$ be cluster assignment indicators where each $c_i$ is a vector with first and second entry indicating membership to an $\omega$-cluster $\theta$-subcluster, respectively.
+Let $c_{1:n} = (c_1, \dots, c_n)$ be cluster assignment indicators where each $c_i$ is a length two vector with first and second entry indicating membership to an $\omega$-cluster and $\theta$-subcluster, respectively.
 Throughout, we use the notation $v_{a:b}$, where $a<b$ are integers, to denote the collection $(v_a, v_{a+1}, \dots, v_b)$ .
-Similarly, let $\omega_{[j]}$ represent the cost parameter associated with cluster $j$ and $\theta_{[j,k]}$ represent the effectiveness parameter associated with the $k^{th}$ subcluster of $\omega$-cluster $j$.
-Moreover, define $n_j^{-i}$ and $n_{j,k}^{-i}$ as the number of subjects (excluding subject $i$) currently occupying $\omega$-cluster $j$ and $\omega$-$\theta$ cluster $j,k$ at the current iteration.
-At each iteration $m$ we conduct the following sequence of conditional posterior updates: \begin{itemize} \item \textit{Update cluster membership}: \begin{itemize} \item Propose parameters for a new $\theta$-subcluster for each existing $\omega$-cluster, $\{ \theta_{[j,K_j^{(m)}+1]} \ : j \in 1,\dots, J^{(m)} \}$. \item Propose parameters for a new $\omega$-cluster with a $\theta$ subcluster, $\{ \omega_{[J^{(m)}+1]}, \theta_{[J^{(m)}+1, 1]} \}$. \item Conditional on current draws of all cost-effectiveness parameters and $\lambda^{(m)}_0$, update $c_i^{(m)}$ according to the following probabilities:
+Let $\omega_{[j]}$ represent the cost parameter associated with cluster $j$ and $\theta_{[j,k]}$ represent the effectiveness parameter associated with the $k^{th}$ subcluster of $\omega$-cluster $j$.
+We should strictly denote $\theta_{[j,k]}$ as $\theta_{[j,k_j]}$ but suppress the subscript throughout wherever reference is clearly made to the $k^{th}$ subcluster of $\omega$-cluster $j$.
+Moreover, define $n_j^{-i}$ and $n_{j,k}^{-i}$ as the number of subjects (excluding subject $i$) currently occupying $\omega$-cluster $j$ and $\omega$-$\theta$ cluster $(j,k)$, respectively, at the current iteration, $m$.
+At each iteration $m$ we conduct the following sequence of conditional posterior updates: \begin{itemize} \item \textit{Update cluster membership}: \begin{itemize} \item Propose parameters for a new $\theta$-subcluster for each existing $\omega$-cluster, $\{ \theta_{[j,K_j^{(m)}+1]} \ : j \in 1,\dots, J^{(m)} \}$ by drawing from the prior $G_0$. \item Similarly, propose parameters for a new $\omega$-cluster with a $\theta$ subcluster, $\{ \omega_{[J^{(m)}+1]}, \theta_{[J^{(m)}+1, 1]} \}$. \item Conditional on current draws of all cost-effectiveness parameters and $\lambda^{(m)}_0$ (indicated by ``$-$'' for compactness), update $c_i^{(m)}$ according to the following probabilities: